Communist Party of Czechoslovakia (German Division): Split in DSAP

-The Communist Party of Czechoslovakia (German Division) originated in a split in the German Social Democratic Workers Party in the Czechoslovak Republic (DSAP) 1920-1921.
+The Communist Party of Czechoslovakia (German Division) originated in a split in the German Social Democratic Workers Party in the Czechoslovak Republic (DSAP) 1920–1921.
 The radicalization among the German socialists in Czechoslovakia could be traced to the influence from refugees from Hungary following the defeat of the Hungarian Soviet Republic.
-The leftwing elements in the DSAP, centered in Reichenberg and led by Karl Kreibich, took part in the December 1920 general strike.
-The DSAP party leadership issued a statement on January 8, 1921 condemning the Reichenberg party branch for violation of party discipline.
+The leftwing elements in the DSAP, centered in Liberec (German: Reichenberg) and led by Karl Kreibich, took part in the December 1920 general strike.
+The DSAP party leadership issued a statement on January 8, 1921, condemning the Liberec party branch for violation of party discipline.
 The DSAP left responded by declaring their support for the formation of a Communist Party.
-DSAP expelled its Reichenberg branch on January 17, 1921, which in turn held a conference on January 30, 1921 and issued an appeal for an extraordinary party conference to be held March 12, 1921.
-The expelled Reichenberg DSAP branch was joined by other German left-wing social democrats in working towards founding a new party.
+DSAP expelled its Liberec branch on January 17, 1921, which in turn held a conference on January 30, 1921, and issued an appeal for an extraordinary party conference to be held March 12, 1921.
+The expelled Liberec DSAP branch was joined by other German left-wing social democrats in working towards founding a new party.